spezold/mvloader/readme.md

 x, y, z = M[:3] @ homogeneous([i, j, k])
 ```

+Note that, as mentioned, we had to use homogeneous coordinates for the
+transformation, which explains why we append 1 for the world origin's
+coordinate; however, by using only the first three rows of the
+transformation matrix `world2voxels`, our resulting voxel index contains
+only three values, as one could expect.

 ### … in terms of the patient?

 What so far remains open, is, what does `[x, y, z]` stand for?
 We may